 The Purchase spend analysis content pack for Microsoft Power BI was created for purchasing managers and managers who are responsible for budgets.
 It's designed to help them monitor purchase spending.
-It uses purchase transactional data from Dynamics 365 for Finance and Operations, Enterprise edition and provides both an aggregate view of the company-wide purchase figures and a breakdown of purchase spending by vendor and product.
+It uses purchase transactional data from Dynamics 365 for Finance and Operations and provides both an aggregate view of the company-wide purchase figures and a breakdown of purchase spending by vendor and product.
 Reports highlight changes in purchase spending over time.
 Therefore, they can be used to alert managers about positive and negative spending trends for individual vendors and products.
 Charts show purchase spending for different procurement categories and vendor groups.
 Category and regional managers might find it useful to use these charts to help identify changes in spending behavior.
 The content pack lets purchase managers and managers who are responsible for budgets to analyze purchase spending in the following ways:

 Year-to-date purchase (by vendor group and individual vendors, procurement category and individual products, and vendor location).